Is Surrogacy Legal in the State of Alaska?

 Is Surrogacy Legal in Alaska?

-• Courts may issue pre-birth or post-birth parentage orders; availability and timing vary by judge, county, genetic connection, and case facts.
+• Courts may issue pre-birth or post-birth parentage orders; procedures and requirements can vary by judge and case facts, and a genetic connection can simplify the process.